Personal statements written by clergy on April 2, 2008

 I have been a priest of the Roman Catholic Church for 38 years and in all that time I have never had the to opportunity to sit and engage with clergy outside my own tradition.
 I am so pleased to listen to an Imam, an Adventist and a woman ordained in the Congregational Church.
 This kind of truly ecumenical sharing money can’t buy.

-One of the great benefits of having a “social” clergy community such as the PCN is that we can share our thoughts and experiences.
+One of the great benefits of having such a “social” clergy community is that we can share our thoughts and experiences.
 It is also a great opportunity to meet others in the same profession and learn new things.
 (Keeping in mind many organizations only employ one clergy person as opposed to the corporate world, where everyone working in one group may be of the same profession.)

 We are free to express ourselves and share our joys and troubles from our congregations without having to worry about congregation members being displeased with our comments!!